Juvenile Defense Lawyer Clay County, MO

 Juvenile Detention

-Record Expungement
+Expungement

-Certain juvenile records may be expunged or sealed after the juvenile reaches a specific age, completes the required program, or stays out of trouble for a defined period.
+Certain juvenile records may be expunged or sealed after the juvenile reaches a specific age, finishes the required program, or stays out of trouble for a defined period.
 In some cases though, certain offenses can remain on your record even after you turn 18.
 It is vital to consult with a Combs Waterkotte juvenile defense lawyer in Clay County, MO for guidance on the specific guidelines per jurisdiction.
 Our staff is available 24/7.
 Call us right away at (314) 900-HELP or contact us online.

 What Are the Different Types of Juvenile Crimes in Clay County and Throughout Missouri?

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+- Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

-• Curfew Violations: Being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+- Curfew Violations: This involves being in public during hours when a minor is required to be at home.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

-• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division can’t take any cases over that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.
+- Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
+The Juvenile Division can’t handle cases over that age.
+However, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.

-• Arson: Penalties for juvenile arson cases can vary widely depending on the specific circumstances.
-In minor cases, juveniles might be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.
+- Arson: Penalties for juvenile arson cases can vary widely based on the specific circumstances.
+In less severe instances, juveniles might be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.

-• Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
+- Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.

 Who Decides if a Juvenile Can Be Tried as an Adult in Clay County, MO?